jvdovec/internet-speed-measurement/README.md

 -> Choose Finish (use right arrow)
 ```

-6. Check IP adress of your raspberry & make a note of it - it should be something like 192.168.0.15
+6. Check the IP address of your raspberry & make a note of it - it should be something like 192.168.0.15
 ```shell
 hostname -I
 ```

-7. Connect to raspberry from your computer - please choose appropriate tutorial and then all following commands write into the newly opened session
+7. Connect to raspberry from your computer - please choose the appropriate tutorial, and then all following commands write into the newly opened session

 * [Linux & Mac OS](https://www.raspberrypi.org/documentation/remote-access/ssh/unix.md)
 * [Windows 10](https://www.raspberrypi.org/documentation/remote-access/ssh/windows10.md)